farukhm/dora-howie/README.md

-# dora-howie
+# cs10-project
-My name is Farukh, I like long walks on the beach.
+Farukh the complainer and Asmar the great project!